 - Goalkeeper may throw, punt, or roll the ball the entire length of the field without penalty.

-- If Goalkeeper hits the ceiling with the ball and the ball bounces back to goalkeeper, he/she may not use hands directly from the ceiling.
-Ball has left the goal box and has returned into goal box from goalkeeper’s own touch – violation.
-The goalkeeper may play ball without using hands.
-If goalkeeper uses hands when balls returns from a punt, kick or throw from goalkeeper, an indirect kick will be given to the opposing team from the spot of the foul.
-A penalty kick WILL NOT be given for this infraction.
+- If Goalkeeper hits the ceiling with the ball and the ball bounces back to goalkeeper, he/she may not use hands to play the ball coming directly from the ceiling.
+Ball has left the penalty box and has returned into penalty box from goalkeeper’s own touch – violation.
+The goalkeeper may play the ball without using hands.
+If goalkeeper uses hands when the ball returns from a punt, kick or throw from goalkeeper, an indirect free kick will be given to the opposing team from the spot of the foul.

-- Teams may substitute freely as long as there is no advantage to be gained.
+- Teams may substitute freely as long as there is no advantage to be gained by their team.